xtuml/mc/doc/review-minutes/42_japanese_char_crash_ant-rvm.md

 <pre>

--- Num Type  Who  Section  Comment
-_- 01  min   Bob  2.6      Add brief description.
+-- Num Type  Who  Section  Comment x- 01  min   Bob  2.6      Add brief description.

 This is a tough issue.
 There was significant discussion regarding various approaches to solving the issue and to the specific "character